 BEAMHALOBOUNDARY Defines in terms of sigma where the halo starts.
-Default: 0.0
+Default: 0.0.
+Only used in OPAL-cycl.

 CLOTUNEONLY If set to true stop after closed orbit finder and tune calculation.
+Only used in OPAL-cycl.

 IDEALIZED Instructs to use the hard edge model for the calculation of the path length in OPAL-t.
 The path length is computed to place the elements in the three-dimensional space from ELEMEDGE.
 Default is false.